Presidential Debates Under the League of Women Voters

-The LWV stepped in as the third party needed for this new regulation and hosted presidential debates from 1976 to '84.
+The LWV stepped in as the third party needed for this new regulation and hosted presidential debates from 1976 to 1984.
 The LWV codified the formats of presidential debates, splitting them into categories based on how questions are asked.
 The league used an open format, allowing follow-up questions among candidates.
-These types of questions are difficult to prepare for before a debate -- they're unpredictable.
+These types of questions are difficult to prepare for before a debate — they're unpredictable.

-The league ran a tight ship from 1976 to '88.
+The league ran a tight ship.
 As a nonpartisan organization, it was ardent in affording equal time to all candidates.
 The organization was also the keeper of the format, the questions and the debate in general.
 It served as host, and the candidates were invited to participate or not; the debate would go on without them.
 The LWV's refusal to acquiesce to candidates' demands made presidential debates a powerful force in U.S. politics.
 When Jimmy Carter refused to debate with both Republican nominee Ronald Reagan and independent candidate John Anderson in 1980, the LWV held the debate without Carter.
 Reagan went on to win the election, and his performance at the debates without Carter to contend with was one factor in his win [source: PBS].

 This made presidential debates dangerous, and not just to Democrats like Carter.
 In a given election cycle, candidates from any party could face humiliation, the loss of a lead in the polls and defeat, all because of a single debate.
 So, the two major parties in the United States came together to wrest control of presidential debates from the League of Women Voters.